IU (entertainer): 2025–present: When Life Gives You Tangerines, A Flower Bookmark 3 and Perfect Crown

 In March 2025, IU starred in screenwriter Lim Sang-choon's television series When Life Gives You Tangerines opposite Park Bo-gum.
 A domestic and international hit, IU and Park's performances received widespread audience and critical acclaim, and they were both nominated at the 61st Baeksang Arts Awards, and IU received the "Best Actress" award at the 4th Blue Dragon Series Awards.
 On April 21, NetEase Cloud Music named IU as the most streamed Korean artist in the platform's 12-year history with more than 3.9 billion streams.
-On May 27, IU returned as a singer, releasing her third cover album A Flower Bookmark 3, with actor Heo Nam-jun and singer-actor Cha Eun-woo making special appearances in the music videos for the album tracks "Never Ending Story" and "A Beautiful Person" respectively.
+On May 27, IU returned as a singer, releasing her tenth Korean extended play and third cover album A Flower Bookmark 3, with actor Heo Nam-jun and singer-actor Cha Eun-woo making special appearances in the music videos for the album tracks "Never Ending Story" and "A Beautiful Person" respectively.

 IU released the digital single "Bye, Summer" on September 10.
 She then held a fan meet-up titled 2025 IU Fan Meet-Up (Bye, Summer) on September 13 and 14 at the KSPO Dome to celebrate her 17th debut anniversary, becoming the first K-pop soloist and actress to hold a fan meeting at the venue.
+In December, IU attended the 10th Asia Artist Awards winning the grand prize for "Artist of the Year (Actor)", for her performance in When Life Gives You Tangerines.
+Gallup Korea ranked IU as the Gallup Korea's Singer of the Year for 2025 (she previously topped the ranking in 2014 and 2017), she was also ranked 2nd in Gallup Korea's Television Actor of the Year for 2025, becoming the first artist to rank within the top two of both categories in the same year.
+In 2026, IU was named one of the Golden Disc Awards' 40 Powerhouse Artists, honoring influential musicians for the show's 40th anniversary.

+In April 2026, IU starred opposite actor Byeon Woo-seok in the television series Perfect Crown, a romantic comedy set in a fictional 21st-century constitutional monarchy South Korea.
+IU released the digital single "Unknown Planet" on September 10, featuring double lead tracks "Unknown Planet" and "Dear My Crazy Soulmate" — both written by herself.